edthorman/mirantis/docs/configuration-file.md

 Specify the machines for the cluster.

 - `address` - Address of the machine.
-This needs to be an address to which `launchpad` tool can connect to with SSH protocol.
+This needs to be an address the `launchpad` tool can connect to using SSH protocol.
 - `privateInterface` - Discover private network address from the configured network interface (default: `eth0`)
 - `ssh` - [SSH](#ssh) connection configuration options
 - `winRM` - [WinRM](#winrm) connection configuration options
-- `role` - One of `manager` or `worker`, specifies the role of the machine in the cluster
+- `role` - One of `manager` or `worker` or `dtr`, specifies the role of the machine in the cluster
 - `environment` - Key - value pairs in YAML mapping syntax.
 Values will be updated to host environment. (optional)
 - `engineConfig` - Docker Engine configuration in YAML mapping syntax, will be converted to `daemon.json`. (optional)